|

 packages increases the demand for battery power systems that are lighter, smaller, and still provide long

-But batteries alone cannot provide the high power demanded for increased functionality, the pulse power required for wireless communications, or the quick
+run times. | | But batteries alone cannot provide the high power demanded for increased functionality, the pulse power required for wireless communications, or the quick

-recharging capabilities to deliver continuous operations. |
+recharging capabilities to deliver continuous operations. | | CAP-XX supercapacitors offer a complementary or stand

 alone solution that surpasses the power and performance limitations of batteries or capacitors.
 With their